knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsPayPalClassicApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PaymentsPayPalClassicApi();
-            var request = new ModelFinalizePayPalPaymentRequest(); // ModelFinalizePayPalPaymentRequest | The request to finalize the payment (optional)
+            var request = new FinalizePayPalPaymentRequest(); // FinalizePayPalPaymentRequest | The request to finalize the payment (optional)

             try
             {